OUTLINE

 We use the data-src value for two purposes.
 The first is simply to index the URLs from your site.
 Outbrain crawls a URL the first time our JavaScript loads on the page.
 The second is to learn about content on that page.

-1. Indexing URLs: Outbrain needs to index your site before launch to ensure the best possible performance on day one.
+During onboarding (when Outbrain widgets are not live yet) Outbrain needs to index your sites pages before launch to ensure the best possible performance with organic recommendations on day one.
 Indexing in advance also gives us recommendations to display during the testing process.
-Here are the ways we can crawl your site before we’re live:

-Option D
+4. Option D

 If none of these options are feasible, we will crawl your site whenever the code launches in production.
 In this scenario, the widget may take a few hours to fully populate with recommendations.

-2. Learning about content: Outbrain will also crawl information about the URLs we are indexing in order to serve more interesting and relevant recommendations to your readers.
+Outbrain will also crawl information about the URLs we are indexing in order to serve more interesting and relevant recommendations to your readers.

 Here’s a list of what we look for: